Anna's Irish Crafty Corner

 A tatting journal is a notebook specifically designed for documenting tatting projects, techniques.
 It typically includes space for recording information about the pattern, materials used, and the finished piece, along with photos and samples.
 This allows tatters to keep track of their work, revisit successful patterns, and avoid repeating unsuccessful ones, while also noting who received their creations.

-My tatting journal (created in 2020 up to this day) serves as a sample book too and I also keep record of my good threads, that are nicely tucked in the drawers of my storage unit.
+My tatting journal {created in 2020 (when I started tatting more seriously and signed up for classes) up to this day} serves as a sample book too and I also keep record of my good threads, that are nicely tucked in the drawers of my storage unit.
 Every drawer contains a size.
 I have threads from size 10 up to size 80, these are Lizbeth, cotton threads.
 This high quality thread is shiny and has a rich and vibrant color.
 It is super-combed, gas-singed for outstanding body, mercerized, and colorfast.
 The thread is made with a natural fiber.
 It's a bit twisty (it's only flaw), however a tatter learns a few tricks of the trade to reduce this twist 😜😁.

 My new discovery are polystyrene threads called C-lon, they are micro cords and they tat up beautifully, especially jewellery.
 C-lon thread is nylon and you'd need a burner for a clean finish to avoid unravelling.
 It's strong, thin, waterproof.
 A dear friend of mine (who is also my tatting teacher 😜) introduced them to me for which I'm eternally grateful.